 An annuity is a fixed sum of money paid to someone each year.
 It will normally continue for the rest of a person’s life.
 National Lottery operator Camelot has been exploring the option of an annuity lottery for some time before announcing the launch of Set For Life.
 It was decided following a review that it would be a good way to attract new players, who might be more interested in the idea of long-term financial security than a single large payout.

-This page will be updated with any information about a UK Lottery Annuity Game as and when it is released.
+This page will be updated with further information about the UK Lottery Annuity Game as and when it is released.

 Annuity Games Around the World

 Take a look at some of the most popular annuity style lottery games from around the world:

 Advantages of Annuity Games